formsandflows/PACo/README.md

 # PACo
 PACo is a Power Apps canvas app containing many canvas components to create functional and good-looking canvas apps in less time.

-The screenshot below is made from the companion canvas app PACoCo which is created with PACo.
+The screenshot below is made from the companion canvas app [PACoCo](.\PACoCo.md) which is created with PACo.

 ![image](https://user-images.githubusercontent.com/35654198/197044949-69133307-5f19-4e43-bf2c-261859bce69e.png)

+The backlog of PACo is [here](https://www.formsandflows.nl/paco-backlog/).

+# Components

-Each canvas component belongs to a category and has a separate documention file.
+Each canvas component belongs to a category and has its own documentation file.
 The documentation is always based on the most recent final version of that canvas component.

+The canvas components have been made with being used in responsive canvas apps in mind.

 **CommandBar**